grinnell-cs/csc151-images/_handouts/grading.md

 Class participation and attendance
 ----------------------------------

 I realize that there are other exceptional circumstances, such as academic and athletic responsibilities that call you away from Grinnell.
 If you provide appropriate notification, I am likely to excuse such absences.
 However, I do expect you to limit excused absences.

 **If you miss class for any reason, you are responsible for notifying me.** You may, but need not, specify the reason for the absence.
 I would prefer that you notify me via email before the class period (or before the end of the class period).
 If that is not possible, you should notify me via email by 5 p.m. on the day that you missed class.
 With very few exceptions, I will not excuse an absence if you do not notify me of within this time frame.
 I expect that you will notify me, even if your absence is unlikely to qualify as an excused absence.
 Absences without notification have greater consequence to your grade than absences with notification.
+In particular, you will be charged tokens for each unexcused absence.

 ### Expected absences